BhumiRaut/OnlineShoppingCart/README.md

 - 👁️ View Product List
 - 🛒 Add Products to Cart
 - ✏️ Update/Delete Items in Cart
+- 🧰 Buy Products Place orders by selecting product ID and quantity.
 - 🔚 Exit
 ---
  🛠️ Technologies Used